B.A. Film and Digital Media

-Located in one of the largest media markets in the world, students in the Film and Digital Media program work with a variety of filmmakers, digital media producers and scholars.
+Located in one of the largest media markets in the world, Loyola’s Film and Digital Media program offers students the opportunity to gain real-world experience working with a variety of filmmakers, digital media producers, and scholars.
 Screenwriters, new-media artists, and other professionals in the industry, join with the full-time faculty to help students learn the latest techniques and theory.
 Students are also within easy reach of media companies for internships and hands-on experience and ultimately job opportunities.

 - Digital Media which gives students experience in the production and critical study of multiple new media modes, including web design, social media, information management, game design, or technology development.

 In keeping with Loyola's Jesuit, Catholic values of social justice and ethical practices, the film and digital media program offers opportunities for community outreach and service-learning, and emphasizes both the practice and theory of film and digital media, striving to create thoughtful practitioners and media critics.

 For more information on the B.A. in Film and Digital Media at Loyola, review the following pages.